neurodroid/stimfit/doc/sphinx/howto/amplitudes.rst

 :Author: Jose Guzman
 :Date:  |today|

-A very commonly used feature of ``Stimfit`` is to select some traces of interest within a file and make some calculations on them (average, peaks, amplitudes, etc..).
+A widely used feature of ``Stimfit`` is the selection of some traces of interest within a file to make some calculations on them (average, peaks, amplitudes, etc..).
 The batch-analysis of ``Stimfit`` does precisely that.
 However, in some cases we can enhance its possibilities writing our custom functions in Python for the selected traces.

 In ``Stimfit`` selected traces can be easily identified by its zero-based index with the stf function :func:`stf.get_selected_indices()`.
 This function returns a tuple with the selected indices.